 Courts have typically tested excessiveness (proportionality's opposite) "in relation to the characteristics of the offense, not in relation to the characteristics of the offender."
 United States v.
 817 N.E.
 29th Drive, Wilton Manors, Fla., 175 F.3d 1304, 1311 (11th Cir.1999) (relying on Bajakajian).
 Here, the proportionality of the potential fine-whether imposed under a retributive, deterrent, incapacitative, or rehabilitative rationale-is not apparent.
-There is no principle for retributive justice that would justify crippling fines for the failure to obtain the proper permit.
-The garden has harmed no one, and there is no element of restitution here.
-The garden is not an eyesore or contributing to blight.
-Indeed, reasonable people might view the terraced garden as an improvement of the muddy hill that preceded it.
-There is no element of restitution here, as no one has suffered any harm.
-Yet the Appellants face ever-growing fines that could easily exceed the property's value simply because they installed a terraced garden on their own property without the government's prior approval.
-By any yardstick, the fines levied are vastly disproportional to the "crime" alleged.
+There is no principle for retributive justice that would justify crippling fines-whether couched as disgorgement or another form of equitable relief.
+The disgorgement that the government demands is paid to the government, not injured investors.
+Doc.
+303- Pg 1.
+There is thus no element of restitution here.
+Further, as the Appellants have argued in their brief, there is no causal connection between the alleged ill-gotten gains and the Appellants' conduct as found by the jury.
+The disgorgement requirement necessarily goes beyond compensation and by any yardstick, the fines levied here are disproportional to the misconduct found by the jury.
+A disgorgement award that is beyond the defendant's ability to pay and accrues to the government's benefit rather than to the benefit of injured investors reveals itself as purely punitive and violative of the Excessive Fines Clause.